Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Numerical examples

-As mentioned above, the compression is defined as the used memory in relation to a dense computation.
+As mentioned above, the compression rate is defined as the ratio of the memory used by 3D-ACA or 3D-FMM to the memory used by a dense computation.
 It is obvious that very high compression rates can be obtained independently whether a Dirichlet problem or a mixed problem is considered.
-The 3D-FMM results in better rates if a sufficiently large problem is under study.
-A similar behaviour is known from comparisons of ACA and FMM for elliptic problems.
-Not visible in this figure is that the major contribution for the compression rates result from the rank reduction with respect to the frequencies.
+The 3D-FMM results in better compression rates if a sufficiently large problem is under study. \corr{This corresponds to our observations comparing ACA and FMM for elliptic problems.} The major contribution to the compression rates results from the rank reduction with respect to the frequencies.
 In \autoref{fig:FreqsDiri}, the number of used/necessary frequencies is presented.

 Note, as the algorithm is applied on each matrix block individually, the blocks have different ranks.
 That is why in \autoref{fig:FreqsDiri}, a maximal, minimal, and mean value is plotted.
 It is obvious that the mean value is very small for both operators.
-However, the maximal value of the 3D-ACA for the double layer potential sometimes attains very large values.
+However, the maximal value of the 3D-ACA for the double-layer potential sometimes gets very large.
 This is caused by the error computation \eqref{eq:norm}, which is critical if the matrix entries are small or partially zero.
-This effect is not visible for the 3D-FMM because in this version only the M2L-operators are considered for far-field interactions and they are the same as for the single-layer operator.
+This effect is not visible for the 3D-FMM because only the M2L-operators are considered for far-field interactions and they are the same as for the single-layer operator.
 This effect results from the implementation, where the FMM of the double-layer potential is computed by shifting the normal derivative to the interpolation polynomials (see~\cite{schanz18a}).
-Hence, in \autoref{fig:FreqsDiriDLP} only the numbers for the near-field interactions of the 3D-FMM are displayed.
-Overall, the mean value of the rank shows only a very slight increase with increase of the problem size.
-This very positive observation has also be reported in~\cite{schanz24a}, where different geometries are tested.
-For the mixed problems, the plots show exactly the same tendency, why they are skipped here.
+Hence, in \autoref{fig:FreqsDiriDLP}, only the numbers for the near-field interactions of the 3D-FMM are displayed.
+Overall, the mean value of the rank shows only a very slight increase with increasing problem size.
+This very positive observation has also be reported for different geometries in~\cite{schanz24a}.
+For the mixed problems, the plots show exactly the same tendency, and are omitted here.
 It can be concluded that the 3D-ACA or 3D-FMM are very effective in determining the necessary number of frequencies.